nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - Documents with Folderish facet added a trash pill to manage deleted documents.
 - New trash search on the main menu.
 Has a faceted search on path, size, authors, and text.
 Trashed documents can be restore or permanently deleted by users with Manage Everything permission.
-A new EmptyTrash operation allows to permanently delete a Folderish's trash content which is available on the Folderish trash pill UI.
+A new `EmptyTrash` operation allows to permanently delete a Folderish trash content which is available on the Folderish trash pill UI.
 Finally, a set of functional tests for new trash features.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23798](https://jira.nuxeo.com/browse/NXP-23798).